 Lira was born in Ekurhuleni, East of Johannesburg, South Africa.
 Having grown up listening to Stevie Wonder, Miriam Makeba, Aretha Franklin and Nina Simone, she began writing songs and performing at age 16.
 In 2000 she was discovered by, the musician producer Arthur Mafokate, who signed her to his label, releasing her debut album All My Love in 2003.
 The title track surpassed Beyonce's "Dangerously In Love" on a chart-topping run.
 She was then signed to Sony Music in South Africa and saw her debut Sony album win awards at the South African Music Awards (SAMA), the South African equivalent of the Grammy awards.
 In summer of 2010 she joined such artists as Alicia Keys, Shakira, K'Naan and John Legend as featured performer in the FIFA World Cup Kick-Off Concert.
 That year she also made her cinematic debut as the support lead in the Italian feature film Consul.
 The Star newspaper in South Africa declared her the foremost Adult Contemporary solo artist in South Africa.
 The release of her high-end concert DVD, Live In Concert: A Celebration, was certified Triple-Platinum and knocked Celine Dion's Live In Las Vegas out of the #1 spot on the video sales chart.
 Her first two Sony albums were likewise certified Platinum.
-Lira has appeared on the cover of more than twenty magazines around the world and has the largest Facebook following of any South African musician with over 500,000 fans.
-She also received a BET Awards nomination as "Best International Artist" in 2012.
-With the release of Rise Again, American audiences will at last experience the magic Lira has brought to audiences in Europe and Africa.
+Lira has appeared on the cover of more than twenty magazines around the world and has the largest online social media network of any female African musician, with over 900,000 followers.
+She has also received a BET Awards nomination as "Best International Artist" in 2012.
+With the release of Rise Again, American audiences will at last experience the magic Lira has brought to audiences in Africa and Europe.

-Vicky “Mavikaro” Mngomezulu (Keyboards) is the longest standing member of the band, having performed with Lira for 13 years and has co-composed the majority of songwriting with Lira.
-He speaks with a strong township accent and has a stutter - this means that foreigners battle to understand him.
-His township background comes across very strongly in the bands dynamic.
-He grew up in Daveyton and has had the least exposure to new things which gives him a very unique worldview.
+Vicky “Mavikaro” Mngomezulu (Keyboards) is the longest standing member of the band, having performed with Lira for 13 years and has co-composed the majority of Lira's songs.
+He grew up in Daveyton just like Lira east of Johannesburg and has had the least exposure to new things which gives him a very unique worldview.
 He does not like to go out and prefers to stay in his hotel room skyping his mother or girlfriend unless the rest of the band drags him out.

 Earl "Breezy" Baartman (Bass Player) the youngest member of the band and hails from Port Elizabeth.
 He joined the band in 2011 after his father passed away and was swept straight into a world tour.
 He shares Joshua’s shoe fetish and loves to show his style through unique hair cuts.
 He is a budding producer and has a great talent for live show production.
-He is a prankster who also loves to pose for pics and take selfies and behind the scenes footage to post on social media.
-He is easily bored.
-Loves soccer & cricket.
+He is a prankster who loves to pose for pics, takes selfies and post behind the scenes footage to social media.
+He is also into soccer & cricket.

-Kenton Lee Windvogel (Guitarist) is the band leader.
-He is responsible and ambitious which feeds into his love of self-improvement programmes.
+Kenton Lee Windvogel (Guitarist) He is responsible and ambitious which feeds into his love of self-improvement programmes.
 He is a producer and has been nominated for a South African Music Award with his band Soul Stone.
-He is from Durban.
-He spends a lot of time making music on his laptop, as well as spending time in music shops or online researching new ways of making music.
+Hailing from Durban, he spends a lot of time making music as well as spending time in music shops or online researching new ways of making music.
 He also has a fun side which is evident in the regular pranks he likes to play on waiters and service staff.
 He enjoys a good laugh and LOVES water - taking every opportunity for a swim.

 Joshua "JStar" Zacheus (Drummer, Vocalist) has been performing with Lira for 12 years and was born and raised in Eldorado Park, south of Johannesburg.
 He is an incredible performer and he is passionate about drumming.
 He considers himself a superstar and would like to collaborate with and produce for artists from all over the world.
 He is obsessed with sneakers and the first thing he does on arriving at a new place is check out the sneaker shops.

-View some of the Lira's lovely image in the gallery, of her fans, friends in her shows and travels.
+View some of the Lira's favourite pics of her fans and friends.

 www.misslira.com Copyright © 2014.
 MISS LIRA.
 Otarel Music CC 2014.
 Designed By indieHOST